z80playground/cpm-fat/README.md

 Also, to get the system started, there is a boot loader called CPM.ASM.
 This should be assembled to CPM.HEX and put in the EEPROM.

 ## Releases

 You can find the precompiled binary-files for previous releases beneath the [dist/](dist/) directory.
 Place the contents of your chosen release into the `/CPM` directory on your USB drive then restart your system to take it into use.

 ## USB Drive

 The full content of the USB Drive supplied with the kit can be found beneath the [disk/](disk/) directory.

+## Utilities

+There are a small collection of utilities located beneath [utils/](utils/), which may be interesting/useful.